 Pricing Poseidon: Extreme Weather Uncertainty and Firm Return Dynamics

-We investigate the uncertainty dynamics surrounding extreme weather events through the lens of option and stock markets by identifying market responses to both the uncertainty regarding potential hurricane landfall and subsequent economic impact.
-Stock options on firms with establishments exposed to the landfall region exhibit increases in implied volatility of 5-10 percent, reflecting impact uncertainty.
-Using hurricane forecasts, we show that landfall uncertainty and potential impact uncertainty are reflected in prices before landfall.
-We find no evidence that markets incorporate better hurricane forecasts than those from NOAA.
-Improvements to hurricane forecasts could have economically significant effects in financial markets.
+This paper isolates and estimates extreme weather uncertainty and its dynamics.
+Our framework identifies market responses to the uncertainty regarding both potential hurricane landfall and subsequent economic impact.
+Stock options of firms with establishments exposed to the landfall region exhibit large increases in implied volatility of up to 30 percent, reflecting impact unncertainty, which persists up to four months after landfall.
+Using hurricane forecasts, we find both landfall uncertainty and potential impact uncertainty are reflected in option prices before landfall.
+Our findings show the significant costs to hedging extreme weather uncertainty and have important implications for assessing the economic effects of extreme weather events.

-Keywords: extreme weather events, uncertainty, implied volatility, stock returns, hurricanes, climate finance
+Keywords: extreme weather, uncertainty, implied volatility, hurricanes, climate risks

 JEL Classification: G12, G14, Q54